alf808/neo-depot/README.md

 Now that we understand the data with which we'll be working, let's dive into what our program will actually do

 This project is driven by the `main.py` script.
-That means that you'll run `python main.py ... ... ...` at the command line to invoke the program that will call your code.

-At a command line, you can run `python main.py --help` for an explanation of how to invoke the script.
+At a command line, run `python main.py --help` for an explanation of how to invoke the script.

 ```python
 usage: main.py [-h] [--neofile NEOFILE] [--cadfile CADFILE] {inspect,query,interactive} ...